ssenualitzies/Ssenualitzies-Riices-Swift-Fix-Guide/README.md

 > **SUNC: 100%**
 >
 > Use Swift **at your own risk**.
 We strongly recommend using **alternate accounts**, avoiding risky behavior, and backing up your data frequently.

+Big thanks to **riicess** for all the helpful info that made this guide possible.
+I used parts of his guide to put this together.
+You can check out his original work here: [riicess Swift Fix Guide](https://github.com/riicess/Swift-TroubleShooting-Guide) And if you want, say hi to him on Discord — his username is **riicess**.

 ---